lgatto/2023_07_04_BiocIntro_Uzhhorod/SupplEx.md

 ## Exercice

+Prepare an Rmd file compiled to html to answer the following questions.

 1. Install the `rWSBIM1322` package with the following command.

 ```
 BiocManager::install("rWSBIM1322")
 ```
-  Do not run the installation command in your R markdown file as it would download and install the package every time you knit the Rmd file.
+  **IMPORTANT**: Do **not** run the installation command in your R markdown file as it would download and install the package every time you knit the Rmd file.

 2. Load the `cptac_se` data with